Principle 3

 Share Trading Policy

 The Board has approved a Share Trading Policy which complies with the ASX Listing Rules.
-The policy limits the trading periods for directors and executives in the Group’s securities to 30 days after each full year/half year results announcement and Annual General Meeting, and provided they are not in the possession of unpublished insider information.
+The policy limits the trading periods for directors and executives in the Group’s securities to 30 days after each full year/half year results announcement and Annual General Meeting, and provided the person trading is not in the possession of unpublished insider information.

 Outside of these trading periods, the directors, executives and other ‘potential insiders’ are prohibited from trading in the Group’s securities unless ‘exceptional circumstances’ exist and prior written approval of the Chairman (in the case of the directors) or Chief Executive Officer (in the case of the executives) has been obtained.
 ‘Exceptional circumstances’ mean severe financial hardship or other circumstances considered to be exceptional, including a court order or court enforceable undertaking in a bona fide family settlement or some other overriding legal or regulatory requirement to transfer the Group’s securities.